ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

 .. author: Martin Wimpress
 -->

+We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing to transition to GTK 3.20 and some of the pipework is still leaking.
+It really isn't very interesting from an end-users perspective.

+We know there are bugs and we'll be focusing on fixing as many issues as we can on the lead up to Beta 2 and the final release of Ubuntu MATE 16.10.
+The 16.10 development was all about the migration to GTK3+ and create the new foundations for our *"retrospective future"*.

 We are preparing Ubuntu MATE 16.10 (Yakkety Yak) for distribution on [October 13th, 2016](https://wiki.ubuntu.org/YakketyYak/ReleaseSchedule) With this *Beta* pre-release, you can see what we are trying out in